Skip to Site Header Skip to Main Content Skip to Footer

 Common stresses for the holidays

-Avoid Becoming the Grinch
+Avoid Becoming the Grinch: Tips for Managing Stress

 No matter how you feel when dealing with the above stressors, give some of the following holiday stress tips a try.
-Remember to start slow and see what works for you.

 Plan Ahead This Holiday Season

-This doesn’t mean you have to put up the Christmas tree before Thanksgiving.
-It’s simply planning ahead to enjoy the holidays with family and friends, while eliminating potential chaos.
+This doesn't mean you have to put up the Christmas tree before Thanksgiving.
+It's simply planning ahead to enjoy the holidays with family and friends, while eliminating potential chaos.
+Here are four things you can do to plan ahead:

 Create a Budget

-Since the holidays can be expensive, you could break down your expenses by category such as gifts, charities, decorations, entertainment, and gatherings.
-Then set a projected amount for each of those categories to prevent surprises from holiday bills.
+Since the holidays can be expensive, and spending money can add to the stress, you could break down your expenses by category such as gifts, charities, decorations, entertainment, and gatherings.

-According to a recent study, around 43% of U.S. adults have a holiday budget.
+Did You Know: According to a recent study, around 43% of U.S. adults have a holiday budget.

 Make a holiday wish list